blksqd/fp_legonet/README.md

 <h2> Repository Structure </h2>

 <p>This repository is divided into two main blocks: a research block and a production block.
 The research block contains all iterations, files, and a rather wild and unorganized carry of attempts to find the best combinations of architectures, hyperparameters, backbones, and information to perform the aforementioned task.
-The production block contains the best performing setup for the experiment on the two main datasets used: The ISIC and HAM Datasets.</p>
+The production block contains the best-performing setup for the experiment on the two main datasets used: The ISIC and HAM Datasets.</p>